 The list of 1960s companies from Southern California to Ontario, Canada that made skateboards is very long.
 There was the Official Skee-Skate Air Master, whose brown deck featured a white box in which the owner could write his or her name.
 The narrow (4 inches) Zipees Sidewalk Surfboard played on the notion that skateboarding was really just surfing on concrete.

-Many of the design precedents for contemporary skateboards were established in the 1960s.
+Many of the precedents for contemporary skateboard designs were established by vintage skateboards made in the 1960s.
 Putting logos on the board’s deck was one such standard—in the case of Genuine Skateboard of Canada, that meant a little graphic of a maple leaf.
 Sokol Surf Skate was one of the first boards to feature letters that were burned into the wood.
 It also had a rounded, surfboard shape.
 The decks of Nash Sidewalk Surfers sported a trio of stylized footprints; Bauer, the Canadian hockey-skate company, decorated its boards with a bold white arrow.

 Super Skate, also from Canada, was one of the first companies to try to improve upon standard steel wheels by offering its customers wider clay ones.
 In fact, the clay was really a composite made out of walnut shells.
 Sincor of Venice Beach also went with clay, but added touches like tapered rails (edges) on its skateboard decks in a manner that was reminiscent of surfboards.